Business and Summary of Significant Accounting Policies

 Recently Issued and Not Yet Adopted Accounting Pronouncements

 In August 2020, the FASB issued ASU 2020-06 “Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity’s Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity’s Own Equity”.
 This ASU simplifies accounting for convertible instruments by removing major separation models required under current U.S. GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument and more convertible preferred stock as a single equity instrument with no separate accounting for embedded conversion features.
 The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for the exception.
 The ASU also simplifies the diluted earnings per share (EPS) calculation in certain areas.
 As an emerging growth company, the Company is allowed to adopt the accounting pronouncement at the same time as non-public business entities.
 As a result, the Company will adopt the update for its fiscal year beginning after December 15, 2023.
-The Company is evaluating the impact of this standard on its consolidated financial statements.
+The Company is evaluating the impact of this standard on its condensed consolidated financial statements.

-We have reviewed other recent accounting pronouncements and concluded they are either not applicable to the business, or no material effect is expected on the consolidated financial statements as a result of future adoption.
+We have reviewed other recent accounting pronouncements and concluded they are either not applicable to the business, or no material effect is expected on the condensed consolidated financial statements as a result of future adoption.